SCO–Linux disputes: Allegations of reverse copying

 EWeek has reported allegations that SCO may have copied parts of the Linux kernel into SCO UNIX as part of its Linux Kernel Personality feature.
-If true, this would mean that SCO is guilty of a breach of the Linux kernel copyrights.
-SCO has denied this allegation, but according to Groklaw, one SCO employee confirmed it in a deposition.
+If true, it would have meant that SCO is guilty of a breach of the Linux kernel copyrights.
+SCO denied the allegation, but according to Groklaw, one SCO employee confirmed the truth of it in a deposition.

 IBM code in Linux

-SCO has claimed a number of instances of IBM Linux code as breaches of contract.
+SCO claimed a number of instances of IBM Linux code as breaches of contract.
 These examples include code related to symmetric multiprocessing (SMP), Journaled File System (JFS), Read-copy-update (RCU) and Non-Uniform Memory Access (NUMA).
-This code is questionably in the Linux kernel, and may have been added by IBM through the normal kernel submission process.
+The code was not shown to be in the Linux kernel.
 This code was developed and copyrighted by IBM.
 IBM added features to AIX and Dynix.

-SCO claims that they have "control rights" to this due to their licensing agreements with IBM.
-SCO disavows claiming that they own the code IBM wrote, rather comparing their "control rights" to an easement, rights which allow them to prohibit IBM from publicizing the code they wrote, even though IBM owns the copyrights.
-They base this claim on language in the original license agreement that requires non-disclosure of the code and claim that all code developed by UNIX licensees that is used with the code under license be held in confidence.
+SCO claimed to have "control rights" to this due to their licensing agreements with IBM.
+SCO disavowed claiming that they own the code IBM wrote, rather comparing their "control rights" to an easement, rights which SCO claimed to allow them to prohibit IBM from publicizing the code they wrote, even though IBM owned the copyrights.
+The claim was based on language in the original license agreement that required non-disclosure of the code and claim that all code developed by UNIX licensees that is used with the code under license be held in confidence.
 This claim is discussed above at Control of derivative works.